-This merrymaking rejoices many things Tabaceño: their adoration for its revered patron, its bountiful harvests & the charms of its crafts.
-It also hails its people’s skills, talents & beauty that make them proud as Bicolanos.
+This merrymaking rejoices many things Tabaceño: their adoration for St. John, its bountiful harvests as well as the charms of its crafts.
+Also, it celebrates its people’s skills, talents & beauty that make them proud as Bicolanos.

 Admirably, this festival gives every group in their community a time to shine in various variety shows.
-There’s one for LGBTQ, for LGU employees, for hip-hoppers & cosplayers.
-There are events for farmers, fisherfolks, bladesmiths & even teenage moms.
+There’s one for LGBTQI, for LGU employees, for hip-hoppers & cosplayers.
+Then there are events for farmers, fisherfolks, bladesmiths & even teenage moms too.

 One thing that fascinates me about Tabaco City is its abounding view of Mayon Volcano.
 And, I highly toss this place as one of the best spots to catch her elusive beauty.
 I surely had a fantastic week waking up to her allure from my hotel’s window.

-I chased her from the sea, from the plaza & from the road.
-I hunted her from fields to farms & from islands to highlands.
-She’s just so all around & that makes the town naturally spectacular.
+I chased her from the sea, at the plaza & from the road.
+Even hunted her from fields to farms & from islands to highlands.
+She’s just so all around that makes the town naturally spectacular.

 The city’s town center is compact.
 Sleek commercial buildings grow in cheek by jowl with its old architecture.
 But even at first impressions, it’s easy to spot that its townscape is laid out in a Spanish quadricula.